Disrupting Traditional Consulting

 Category: Company News

-Tags: best practices, customer engagement, digital innovation, digital marketing, flexible, gig economy, health care, life sciences, management consultancy, management support, managment consulting, multi-channel marketing, multichannel delivery, networked consulting, networked model, on-demand, pharma, pharmaceutical marketing, pressroom, specialists, staffing, strategy
+Tags: best practices, customer engagement, digital innovation, digital marketing, flexible, gig economy, health care, life sciences, management consultancy, management support, multi-channel marketing, multichannel delivery, networked consulting, networked model, on-demand, pharma, pharmaceutical marketing, pressroom, specialists, staffing, strategy